Acid Test Ratio (Quick Ratio) Formula, Example, Definition

 Finally, the result will be as below figure.
 It can be easily seen that the ratio is greater than 31 Oct 2019 and 30 Nov 2019.
 However, it is less than one at the end of December 2019.

 Understanding the key aspects of the acid test ratio is very important because it demonstrates an organization’s potential to convert its assets into cash rapidly in order to manage its current debts.
-If an organization has a reasonable level of acid test ratio, it will not need additional cash to meet its current obligations.
+If an organization has a reasonable level of quick ratio, it will not need additional cash to meet its current obligations.

 If you are a project manager planning to improve your knowledge in the field of program or portfolio management, we recommend you to know the liquidity and acid test ratio very well because these concepts can be used at the program and portfolio management rather than the project level.